+The System is the administrator of a single-employer public employee retirement system established to provide pension benefits for State of Illinois employees.
+The System also administers widows and survivors benefits as well as the state's occupational and nonoccupational disability programs.
 The System was established January 1, 1944 and 17,237 state employees became members on that date.
 As of June 30, 1944, net assets of the System amounted to \$1,255,778.
-The fair value of plan net assets at the end of the fiscal year June 30, 2011 are approximately \$11.0 billion, and there are 66,363 active members.
+The fair value of plan net assets at the end of the fiscal year June 30, 2012 are approximately \$11.0 billion, and there are 62,732 active members.